michalisfrangos/practical_ML/index.md

-All collected data based on which the prediction model was build were numerical data from accelerometers etc.
+All features data considered were numerical data from accelerometers etc.

 - Data were cleaned as discussed above

-As this exercise is just for demontration,I test just two methods:
+As this exercise is just for demontration, I tried two methods:

 - Decision Tree (rpart)
 - Random Forest (rf)